babab/DisPass/docs/en/development.rst

    python -m venv .virtualenv
    source .virtualenv/bin/activate

-Install development requirements and install with --editable flag.
+Install development requirements and install with the editable flag.

 .. code:: console

-   pip install -r requirements-dev.txt pip install --user .
+   pip install -r requirements-dev.txt pip install -e .

 Please use Github for bug reports, questions or submitting pull-requests.
 You can also discuss dispass on the Gitter.im channel